 The usual dosages may be used although it should be noted that in volunteers aged over 75 years the elimination half-life of tramadol was increased by 17% following oral administration.
 A dose adjustment is not usually necessary in patients up to 75 years without clinically manifest hepatic or renal insufficiency.
 In elderly patients over 75 years elimination may be prolonged.
 Therefore, if necessary the dosage interval is extended according to the patient's requirements,

-The elimination of tramadol may be prolonged.
+The elimination of tramadol may be prolonged/ delayed.
+In these patients prolongation of the dosage intervals should be carefully considered according to the patient's requirements.
 The usual initial dosage should be used.
 For patients with creatinine clearance <30ml/min, the dosage interval should be increased to 12 hours.
 Tramadol is not recommended for patients with severe renal impairment (creatinine clearance <10ml/min).

-The elimination of tramadol may be prolonged.
+The elimination of tramadol may be prolonged/ delayed.
+In these patients prolongation of the dosage intervals should be carefully considered according to the patient's requirements.
 The usual initial dosage should be used but in severe hepatic impairment the dosage interval should be increased to 12 hours.

 As tramadol is only removed very slowly by haemodialysis or haemofiltration, post- dialysis administration to maintain analgesia is not usually necessary.
 In these patients the dosage intervals should be carefully considered according to the patients requirements.